ftnapps/smapinntpd/ReadMe.txt

 line.
 This format is more well-suited for fidonet messages than the traditional format since fidonet has always used "flowed" text.

-JamNNTPd uses format=flowed unless disabled with the -def_flowed switch or with login parameters, and it is preferable to use a newsreader that also supports this format.
+SmapiNNTPd uses format=flowed unless disabled with the -def_flowed switch or with login parameters, and it is preferable to use a newsreader that also supports this format.
 Unfortunately, only few newsreaders support this format today.
-JamNNTPd will also work with other newsreaders, but messages will look slightly worse both on the NNTP and fidonet side.
+SmapiNNTPd will also work with other newsreaders, but messages will look slightly worse both on the NNTP and fidonet side.

 6.6 Character set translation
 -----------------------------
-JamNNTPd has good support for character sets.
+SmapiNNTPd has good support for character sets.
 The character set translation is configured in the "xlat" file and uses CHS files in the GoldED+ format for the actual translation.
 Extended CHS files with 256 character translations are supported and a character may be translated to up to four characters.

 6.7 Netmail
 -----------
-JamNNTPd now also supports netmail.
+SmapiNNTPd now also supports netmail.
 In netmail areas, users can only read messages to or from one of the names configured in the jamnntpd.users file.
 Replies to netmails are handled transparently and the name and address of the recipient are taken from the original message.
 When a user wants to write